andicodetrf/ProjectOne_JustMyType/README.md

 Link to Game: [Just My Type](https://andicodetrf.github.io/ProjectOne_JustMyType/)

 #### Game Sequence & Objectives
-1. Player starts the game by clicking in the start button.
+1. Player starts the game by clicking the start button.
 2. Modal prompt appears for Player to enter his/her name.
 When a valid name (text) is entered, the modal prompt closes and the game begins.
-3. A word is displayed.
+3. The game begins by displaying a word.
 Player is given 4 seconds to complete typing the same word.
 If the word-input matches within 4 seconds, a point is added to Player's current score, a new word will be displayed and the timer resets to 4 seconds.
-4. If the word-input does not match, the player will be notified by the animated displayed word and the player would need to correct the word-input before the timer is up.
+4. If the word-input does not match, the player will be notified by the wiggling animation of displayed word and the player would need to correct the word-input before the timer is up.
 5. If the timer is up, the game ends.
 Player will be notified on his/her overall score.
 6. The game objective is to gain the highest score possible.